• Home

 Top 10 Ways to Save Money on Food Bill

-This aspect I touched in my epic post 101 ways to save money briefly.
-There are tons of ways to save money on grocery bill.
-When I last examined, our grocery bill is the second most expensive item after rent for us.
-We are two people family and we eat out very rarely. of course the best way to save money on food is to cook it at home and take the left over for lunch.
+I briefly touched on this aspect in my epic post 101 Ways to Save Money.
+There are tons of ways to save money on food.
+When I last examined, our grocery bill was the second most expensive item after our rent.
+Although I live alone, I eat out rarely.

 Grocery Shopping

-Here’s some things that SMB(my wife) and I often do and are effective for keeping costs down while not neglecting yourself good quality whole foods:
+Here are some things that I often do and are effective for keeping costs down while not neglecting good quality.

-1. My first tip above everything; Don’t shop hungry- Shopping when hungry tends to lead you to purchase things that look good now that might be related to cravings such as sugars and starch.
+1. My first tip above everything– Don’t shop hungry- Shopping when hungry makes you purchase things that might be related to sugar cravings.
 Shop for what you want later not for right now.
+I go to the grocery store after lunch, this works!

 2. Save on Meat – Buy chicken breast with bone in.
 This can cut the price in half.
 Save bones from chicken for making stock which you can use in soups.
-If buying pork choose the pork shoulder over the loin.
-Cheaper and in my opinion is better tasting.
+For pork, choose the pork shoulder over the loin it’s cheaper and in my opinion better tasting.

-3. When buying frozen fruit or veg go for the store brand generic type.
+3. Buy store brand – When buying frozen fruit or veggies opt for the store brand generic type.
 More often than not this type of product comes from the same place as more expensive brand types.
-That cost difference comes from basically paying for something that is a brand that has packaging and advertisements.
+That cost difference comes from basically paying for something that is a brand that has better packaging and advertisement costs.

-• Frozen food is an often overlooked but incredibly valuable and helpful product.
-You only use what you need and the rest doesn’t need to spoil and only tend to cost a few dollars per package.
-I’ve mentioned that fruit and Veg that is flash frozen can be more nutritious than fresh organic produce.
+• Frozen food is an often overlooked but incredibly valuable.
+You only use what you need and the rest doesn’t need to spoil and only tends to cost a few dollars per package.
+The flash-frozen produce can be more nutritious than fresh organic produce.

 • The fresh stuff starts losing nutrients as soon as it is picked.
-So if it is traveling across country it is quite depleted by the time it gets to you while frozen food retains all it’s nutrients from the moment it was frozen, which is usually not long after it was picked.
+So if it is traveling across the country it is quite nutrition depleted by the time it gets to you while frozen food retains all its nutrients from the moment it was frozen, which is usually not long after it was picked.

 Just one word of caution, do not let deals dictate your buying.
-First make grocery lost and then try to search for deals which are already in your shopping list.
-This largely controls impulse buying.
+First, make a grocery list and then look for deals on items that are already on your shopping list.
+Avoid impulse buying.

-5. A no-brainer is that vegetables and fruit will not only be better for you but are cheaper than processed foods.
-The average price for a huge bunch of Kale is $1.99 where I live and has enough kale for about 3-5 salads or almost 8 green smoothies.
-I can’t point out enough that healthy foods are cheaper
+5. Buy fresh, not processed – A no-brainer that vegetables and fruit will not only be better for you but are also cheaper than processed foods.
+The average price for a huge bunch of Kale is $2.99 in Austin, TX, the bunch has enough kale for about 3 salad meals or almost 4 glasses of smoothies.

-6. Your best value for cuts of beef are going to be
+6. Save on Beef – Your best value for cuts of beef are going to be

 • brisket